Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 Interest was lost, as if I had never existed to begin with.
 Such was the effect of a dungeon.

-Contrary to it's appearance, no barrier blocked the way.
+Contrary to its appearance, no barrier blocked the way.
 The environment within these walls was flooded with mana.
 That's what dungeons were.
 Most creatures would be able to enter, even that boar.